gvwilson/thirdbit/_posts/2015/2015-09-28-thinking-about-teaching.md

   Getting the Software Carpentry Foundation up and running almost immediately pushed that aside, but now that the SCF is up and running, it's time to return to the subject.
-  Discussion of <a href="how-teaching-knowledge-is-transferred.html">how teaching practices are transferred</a>
-  is part of that;
+  Discussion of how teaching practices are transferred is part of that;
   so are two other developments this week.
 </p>
 <p>